Risk Assessment and Control

 Error Traps cause high-risk, error-likely situations…

 - 10 Situational Error Traps are traps that exist at a given point in time and affect individuals while performing a task, which can increase the chance of making an error.
-GOT TO SHOW SIT TRAPS
+Learn more with our Error Prevention Planning Tool.

 - Normalized Drift (Latent Organizational Weaknesses – LOWs) are error traps in the form of weakness and breakdowns in organizational and personal defenses that become accepted over time, resulting in sub-standard performance, increased risks, and adverse events.
-GOT TO SHOW ND TRAPS
+Learn more with our Error Prevention Planning Tool.

-- ASA HOP Prevention Tools (10) – These 10 tools will protect you!
+- ASA HOP Error-Prevention Tools (10) – These 10 tools will protect you!
 Learn them, use them, share them.
 Teach them to your family.
 Your life will be better!
-GOT TO SHOW TOOLS
+Learn more with our Error Prevention Planning Tool.

 - Human Behavior is too complex to understand.
 PhDs profess that they do, but argue over who is right—none are!
 Don’t fight human nature, align with it.
 Behavior-based Safety is a gross oversimplification that fails to deliver.
 HOP is the whole package that positively influences human decision-making and behavior.